What is a project charter? (+ project charter template)

 What is a project charter?

-In the project charter, you should provide a brief explanation of the main elements of your project.
-This document enables project stakeholders to understand your project objectives, scope, and responsibilities.
-In other words, it is a high-level overview of your project.
+In essence, a project charter is a high-level overview of your project.
+It should include a brief explanation of the main elements of your project as this enables project stakeholders to understand your project scope, objectives, and responsibilities.

 When approved, the project charter gives a project manager the authority to apply organizational resources to project activities.

-What are the elements of a project charter?
+What are the 12 components of a project charter?

 • Project title,